saadahmad5/ThePupilsCorner/readme.md

 # Welcome to The Pupils Corner!
-This is a group project for CIS 421 - Database Systems by Dr. Raed Almomani at University of Michigan.
+This is a group project for CIS 421 - Database Systems, taught by Dr. Raed Almomani at University of Michigan.

 ## Getting Started
 I searched and figured out to create a RESTful backend for our Web Project, using ExpressJs as backend connected to SQL Server database.
 The frontend would be in Angular.